AliGolmirzaei/android-docker-image/README.md

       --priority low
 ```

-A Gitlab CICD variable with type used as `KEYSTORE` to sign the apk.
+A Gitlab CICD variable with type `file` used with named `KEYSTORE` to sign the apk.
 You might have your own signing configuration.